ahmedr2001/Search_Engine_Bolt/README.md

     - Go to `/bolt` then open a terminal and type `npm run dev`
 3. Go to `localhost:5173`

-# :fire: Spidey On The Action
+# :fire: Bolt On The Action

 ## Search By Text